-That’s why many campers rely on towed (also sometimes referred to as “toad”) vehicles: cars they drag behind their motorhomes to allow for easier and more convenient day-to-day travel at your destination.
+That’s why many campers rely on towed (also sometimes referred to as “toad”) vehicles: cars they drag behind their motorhomes to allow for easier and more convenient day-to-day travel while camped at your destination.
 These “escape pods” can make it a whole lot simpler to actually see the place you’re visiting!

 While travel trailers require an external tow motor, making for a built-in auxiliary vehicle to explore and run errands in, with motorhomes, you’re pretty much stuck unless you go with a toad.
 That said, not all vehicles are created equally when it comes to being hauled behind a motorhome!

 Here’s how to find an auxiliary car that will go where it’s towed.

 What is a Good Vehicle to Tow Behind an RV?

 While many different types of vehicles can be towed behind an RV, there’s one important caveat: only certain vehicles can be “flat towed,” or towed with their four wheels on the asphalt.
 (Almost any vehicle can be towed on a two-wheeled dolly or four-wheeled trailer, but these are large and expensive pieces of equipment that add cost and weight to your setup.)